-According to the World Health Organization, breast cancer is among the most common types of cancer that affect omen in both developed and developing countries.
+The rising prevalence of breast cancer is leading to an increase in the adoption of enhanced and advanced machines and testing methods in order to help the patients and making them more aware amount getting tested in the early stages in order to minimize the risks associated.
+According to the World Health Organization, breast cancer is among the most common types of cancer that affect women in both developed and developing countries.
 The reason for the low survival rates of women that are suffering from breast cancer is mainly due to the lack of early detection programs and the lack of awareness among women to go for routine checkups, which results in the detection at a later stage.
-In addition, according to the American Cancer Society, the death rate among the women having breast cancer has increased from 1.3% per year from the time-period 2013 to 2017.
-In addition, since 2007 the rate of deaths has been higher in the women that are older than 50 years.
-Additionally, according to the estimates provided by the American Cancer Society, approx. 276,480 cases of invasive breast cancer swill be expected to be diagnosed in the women that are living in the U.S. coupled with approximately 48,530 new cases of the non-invasive breast cancer.
+In addition, according to the American Cancer Society, the death rate among women having breast cancer has increased from 1.3% per year from the time-period 2013 to 2017.
+In addition, since 2007 the rate of deaths has been higher in women that are older than 50 years.
+Additionally, according to the estimates provided by the American Cancer Society, approx. 276,480 cases of invasive breast cancer will be expected to be diagnosed in the women that are living in the U.S. coupled with approximately 48,530 new cases of non-invasive breast cancer.
 The rates for the women in the U.S dying from breast cancer are even higher than those dying from lung cancer.
-Besides, breast cancer is the most commonly diagnosed form of cancer apart from skin cancer among the US women.
-The increasing cases of breast cancer and the increasing death rate is generating awareness among the women in order to get timely and routine checkups so that cancer can be detected in the early stages and risks can be minimized.
-Hence, this is resulting in an increase in the demand for the breast imaging equipment and technologies and leading to a surge in the market growth.
+Besides, breast cancer is the most commonly diagnosed form of cancer apart from skin cancer among US women.
+The increasing cases of breast cancer and the increasing death rate are generating awareness among the women in order to get timely and routine checkups so that cancer can be detected in the early stages and risks can be minimized.
+Hence, this is resulting in an increase in the demand for breast imaging equipment and technologies and leading to a surge in market growth.

 The use of better and advanced techniques of breast imaging are leading to the acceleration in the development of better growth machines and equipment, thus leading to an increase in the efficiency of test and the provision of faster results

 The PEM test is a relatively newer test of the breast and it is increasingly similar to the PET scan.
 In this test, a form of sugar is attached to the radioactive particle that is injected for the proper detection of cancer cells and it can easily facilitate the detection of the smaller cancer cell clusters within the breast.
 The CEM test is referred to as Contrast-enhanced spectral mammography (CESM) as well and makes the use of a contrast dye that contains iodine and then is injected into the vein a few minutes before taking two sets of mammograms at two different energy levels.
 This contrast is able to help the x-rays to display the abnormal areas that are present in the breasts and is able to help the examiners to study the extent of breast cancer.
 One of the benefits of this test is that is less expensive than an MRI.
 Optical imaging tests pass light into the breasts and measure the growth of cancerous cells by analyzing and measuring the light that is returning or passing through the tissue.
-The EIT is able to facilitate the scanning of electrical conductivity in the breast as cancer cells conduct electricity differently from the normal cells.
+The EIT is able to facilitate the scanning of electrical conductivity in the breast as cancer cells conduct electricity differently from normal cells.
 Therefore, as these techniques are coming and slowly being incorporated as testing methods, it will provide an opportunity for the market players to upgrade their product portfolios and offer enhanced machines for these tests, thus contributing to the market growth over the forecast period.

-The North American region to hold a considerable share over the forecast period and Asia Pacific region to increase its share
+The North American region to hold a considerable share over the forecast period and the Asia Pacific region to increase its share

-The North American region is expected to hold a significant share in the market owing to the rising prevalence of breast cancer and the increasing death rate from breast cancer among the US women, which is pushing the market player to increase investments in the better imaging solutions and making the women more aware.
+The North American region is expected to hold a significant share in the market owing to the rising prevalence of breast cancer and the increasing death rate from breast cancer among US women, which is pushing the market player to increase investments in better imaging solutions and making the women more aware.
 In addition, the Asia Pacific region is expected to increase its share over the forecast period owing to the fact that there are initiatives being taken so as to improve the state of the diagnostic center and diagnostic facilities.

 Frequently Asked Questions (FAQs)